urishabh12/rpc/README.md

 # rpc

-A simple rpc implementation in GO which only accepts string as input parameters
+A simple rpc implementation in GO which only accepts byte array as input parameters

 ## Server Example
 ```